 When they notice negative thoughts entering their mind, they can turn them into something more positive.
 If their thoughts are saying they are no good at science, for example, they could turn this around and tell themselves they will do better if they put in a little more work.

-Teens with a healthy level of self-confidence will not be afraid to take risks or try new things.
+A confident teen will not be afraid to take risks or try new things.
 They will also be more adept and setting goals and doing the work to reach them.
 In short, self-confidence will help your teen to be successful and lead a meaningful life.
 Use the above tips to ensure your teen develops a healthy level of self-confidence.